natalialqp/imitation_pkg/README.md

 <a id="Config" name="Configuration"></a>
 <h1> Configuration and Setup</h1>

-For the config.yaml file please fill the following details:
+<li>For the config.yaml file please fill the following details:</li>
 <lu>
 <li> Add the name of the robot (qt, nao or gen3) or your own</li>
 <li> Define the amount of babbling points (30, 100 or 150) or your own</li>